0PandaDEV/Qopy/README.md

 ## 📝 License

-Qopy is licensed under the Creative Commons Attribution-Noncommercial-Share Alike.
+Qopy is licensed under GPL-3.
 See the [LICENSE file](./LICENCE) for more information.

 [codespaces-link]: https://codespaces.new/0pandadev/Qopy
 [codespaces-shield]: https://github.com/codespaces/badge.svg